mozilla-iam/mozilla-iam/README.md

 keeping track of which group gives access where, what user should have access is difficult.
 In other word, this method implements a logic of "use it or lose it" automatically.

-Note: The access validation occurs as part of the "2 Stage Access validation" concept.
+Note: The access validation occurs as part of the "2 Stage Access validation" concept and is not meant as a replacement for group-based and role-based access control.

 ![expirationofaccess](/imgs/expirationofaccess.png?raw=true "Expiration of access diagram")